-Dr. Christopher A. House (B.S., The College at Brockport, SUNY; M.A., Syracuse University; Ph.D., University of Pittsburgh) is assistant professor of Communication Studies and affiliate faculty in Culture and Communication and Martin Luther King Scholar program.
-His research interests are in rhetorical theology, rhetorics of HIV/AIDS, critical rhetoric, difference/diversity & inclusion, Black church studies, African American communication & rhetoric, rhetorical theory/criticism and media & popular culture.
+Dr. Christopher A. House (Ph.D., University of Pittsburgh) is associate professor of Communication Studies and affiliate faculty in Culture and Communication and Martin Luther King Scholar program.
+His research interests are in black pentecostal rhetoric & social action, rhetorical theology, critical media & digital studies, difference/diversity & inclusion, Black church studies, African American rhetoric, rhetorical theory/criticism.

 As a Ronald E. McNair Scholar, Syracuse University Fellow, and K. Leroy Irvis Fellow, he has received several national awards and honors.
 His scholarship has been published in Journal of Communication and Religion (2018), Southern Journal of Communication (2018), Journal of Contemporary Rhetoric (2017), International Encyclopedia of Communication Research Methods (2016), Journal of Race & Public Policy (2014), International Journal of Communication (2013) and Memphis Theological Seminary Journal (2012).
 His current manuscript, Touch Your Neighbor and Say, “Black Lives Matter!”: Rhetoric, Race & Religion in the Age of #BLACKLIVESMATTER is expected to be published early 2021.

 Beyond the classroom, Dr. House is also a man of faith and currently serves as the pastor of Christian Community Church Ithaca and he is an accomplished motivational & inspirational speaker, and lecturer for several religious, non-profit and community organizations in the United States, the Caribbean, Canada, and in several African countries.
 In addition to his academic, professional, and ecclesiastical responsibilities, he enjoys spending time with family and friends.